9th8/up-to-date-real-world-haskell/27-sockets-and-syslog.md

 chapter, we will show you how to use Haskell to apply low-level network knowledge you already have.

-Haskell\'s networking functions almost always correspond directly to familiar C function calls.
+Haskell's networking functions almost always correspond directly to familiar C function calls.
 As most other languages also layer atop C, you should find this interface familiar.